RedHatInsights/insights-client/README.md

 ### Phase II: Update
 Establish a connection to Insights and update the egg if the egg available upstream is newer than newest.egg (check etags).
-Download the newest version of `uploader.json` for file collection.
+Download the newest version of `uploader.json` for file collection (legacy collection only).

 ### Phase III: Post-Update
 Process registration options.